SSalario

 Military Retirement and Benefits

-- Defined pension: 2% of highest 36 months average base pay per year of service.
-At 20 years, that equals 40% of base pay for life, with annual COLA adjustments (COLA minus 1% until age 62, then full COLA).
+• Defined pension: 2% of highest 36 months average base pay per year of service.
+At 20 years, that equals 40% of high-36 base pay before survivor elections and taxes.

-- TSP matching: The government automatically contributes 1% and matches up to 4% additional, for a potential 5% total contribution on base pay.
+• TSP matching: The government automatically contributes 1% and can match up to 4% more, for a potential 5% total government contribution on base pay after eligibility rules are met.

 Military vs Civilian Pay: Total Compensation

-When comparing military to civilian compensation, you must account for all components.
-Here is an example for an E-6 with 10 years of service stationed at Fort Liberty, NC:
+When comparing military to civilian compensation, account for all components.
+Here is an example for an E-6 with over 10 years of service in the Fort Bragg/Pope, NC Military Housing Area with dependents:

 Frequently Asked Questions